H4HWV2011/msjarvis-public-docs/thesis/06-geodb-spatial-body.md

   The `gis_wv_benefits` collection stores embeddings and metadata for benefits‑relevant facilities, built from GBIM beliefs and resource descriptions.
 Documents in this collection encode facility names, locations, roles, and linkages to `local_resources` identifiers, enabling semantically and spatially aware retrieval of benefits sites.

 - **Legacy and thematic `geodb*` collections.**
   Earlier deployments mirrored selected PostGIS layers into `geodb*` collections, with each record representing a feature‑level description and minimal metadata to enable thematic or experimental RAG over specific layers (for example, dams or hospitals).
-These collections remain available as historical or specialized indexes but are no longer treated as the primary spatial memory layer; new work prefers the GBIM belief collections and `gis_wv_benefits`.
+These collections remain available as historical or specialized indexes but are no longer treated as the primary spatial memory layer; current work prefers the GBIM belief collections and `gis_wv_benefits`.

 Identifiers and metadata are defined so that Chroma results can be rejoined deterministically to GBIM and GeoDB: